summa-dev/summa-solvency/backend/README.md

 ## Important Notices

-### Generating and updating verifier contracts for Backend
+### Generating and updating verifier contract for Backend

-The verifier contracts in the backend were generated using a predefined set of parameters: `N_ASSETS = 2` and `N_BYTES=14`, as indicated [here](https://github.com/summa-dev/summa-solvency/blob/master/zk_prover/examples/gen_solvency_verifier.rs#L21-L22).
+The verifier contract in the backend were generated using a predefined set of parameters: `N_ASSETS = 2` and `N_BYTES=14`, as indicated [here](https://github.com/summa-dev/summa-solvency/blob/master/zk_prover/examples/gen_inclusion_verifier.rs#L21-L22).
-If you intend to work with different parameters, you'll need to adjust these hard-coded values and then generate new verifier contracts.
+If you intend to work with different parameters, you'll need to adjust these hard-coded values and then generate new verifier contract.

-The process described below assists in both generating the verifiers and updating the Summa contract, which integrates the new verifiers as constructors.
+The process described below assists in both generating the verifier and updating the Summa contract, which integrates the new verifier as constructors.

 #### Using the Bash Script

-We have provided a bash script to automate the process of updating the verifier contracts and the Summa contract.
+We have provided a bash script to automate the process of updating the verifier contract and the Summa contract.
 To use the script:

 Ensure you have the necessary permissions to execute the script.

 ```
-backend $ chmod +x scripts/update_verifier_contracts.sh
+backend $ chmod +x scripts/update_verifier_contract.sh
 ```

 ## Summa solvency flow example